 Listen guys.
 I was like, totally, listening to Wet Leg before anyone else had even heard of them.
 In fact, I was listening to them before they even met at the Isle of Wight College.

-Wet Leg do an excellent job of showing off parts of the Isle of Wight in their self-shot music videos.
 Angelica sees them dancing around St Catherine's Lighthouse in the sunshine.
-Oh No is filmed at a slightly blustery Alum Bay whilst Rhian Teasdale and Hester Chambers lark about in a giant mop. |
+Oh No is filmed at a slightly blustery Alum Bay whilst Rhian Teasdale and Hester Chambers lark about in a giant mop.

 4. That'll Be The Day